Introduction

 Procedure

 This guide assumes that you have downloaded the PHPMailer library to the following directory.
-Please take note that CPANELUSERNAMEHERE represents the cPanel username of your own cPanel user and should not be used literally on your own server.
+Please note that CPANELUSERNAMEHERE represents the cPanel username of your own cPanel user and should not be used literally on your own server.

 /home/CPANELUSERNAMEHERE/PHPMailerTest

 This guide also assumes that you are logged in as the cPanel user via the Terminal icon in cPanel or via SSH.
-Please do not ever execute PHP scripts that are intended to be used in a cPanel account as the root user as this is a major security risk for the entire server.
+Please do not ever execute PHP scripts that are intended to be used in a cPanel account as the root user, as this is a major security risk for the entire server.

 cp -v ~/PHPMailerTest/examples/contactform.phps ~/public_html/testForm.php